 I will examine each surviving letter in chronological order, but first I want to make it clear where Evans took the character.
 In the late 1850s the Fool Killer preyed upon his targets and “corresponded” with Evans roughly on a monthly basis.

 The fictional figure railed against secession up until the shots were fired on Fort Sumter in 1861.
 Then Charles Evans retired the character with a missive reeking with disgust.
 The Fool Killer was washing his hands of the fools who wanted war and warned what was to come in a way similar to Houston’s famous “ruins of this Republic” speech at the Civil War’s outset.

 Around 1870 Evans revived the character in a way that added significantly to the lore surrounding the vaguely supernatural figure.
 The Fool Killer resumed his activities, claiming he had been hibernating in a cave since 1861.
 He had emerged now, clad in up-to-date men’s fashions like a butterfly emerging from its cocoon.
-Still wielding his walking stick/ club/ cudgel, the Fool Killer started another fictional killing spree complete with tongue-in-cheek letters to Evans.
+Still wielding his walking stick/ club/ cudgel, combined with the Bowie Knives he added to his arsenal in 1861, the Fool Killer started another fictional killing spree complete with tongue-in-cheek letters to Evans.